cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v4.0.0.md

 No updates are required with the addition of the config options.

 #### Screenshot Naming
-The default visual-regression configuration was enhanced in these ways to organize screenshots by locale and form factor.
+The default visual-regression configuration was enhanced to organize screenshots by locale and form factor.
 These enhancements were:

 1) The updated screenshot pattern is: